JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 Then proceed to the [Check Plugin](#check-plugin) section.

 #### Implement DefaultLiveTemplatesProvider
-The `MarkdownTemplateProvider` tells the IntelliJ Platform where to find the Live Template settings file.
+The `MarkdownTemplateProvider` tells the Platform where to find the Live Template settings file.
 Make sure to include the full path to the file, relative to the `src/main/resources` directory, excluding the file extension.
 ```java
 package org.intellij.sdk.liveTemplates;